vsoch/wgbs-pipeline/docs/pages/docs/tutorial/getting-started/index.md

 docker.json  sge.json  slurm.json
 ```

 Guess what file we will be interacting with?
-Since we are using Docker contianers, we are going to be using the `docker.json` file.
+Since we are (sort of) using Docker contianers, we are going to be using the `docker.json` file.

 #### Data Inputs